-To allow a large amount of flexibility, the HERON-FPGA7 offers two Oscillator modules.
+To allow a large amount of flexibility, the HERON-FPGA9 offers a user oscillator socket.
 There are also other possibilities like the Digital I/O signals or the UMI pins of the HERON module.

 Clocks inputs can be used directly in your FPGA design, but Xilinx provide Digital Clock Managers (DCMs).
 These can be used for a number of purposes such as clock multipliers, or to align the phase of an internal clock with that of a clock signal on an I/O pin of the device.
 This second way is used by the Hardware Interface Layer to guarantee data access times on some of the interfaces.